Retrodad0001/EasyDbMigrator/README.md

 ## What is EasyDBMigrator?

-EasyDBMigrator is an open-source sql database migration framework & Tool.
+EasyDBMigrator is an open-source SQL database migration framework & Tool.
 It strongly favors simplicity and easy to use for automatic CI/CD strategies and local integration testing scenario's.

 It has a Command-line client for managing migrations and a framework written for .net to integrate database migrations in local en CI pipeline based integration testing scenario's.

-## Wat we want to accomplish ?
+## What we want to accomplish ?

 1. Make it easy to integrate SQL migrations in your local integration tests (written in .NET)
 2. Make it easy to integrate SQL migrations in your CI/CD flows (runner)